Blog

 Why you shouldn’t manage reference data in Excel

-The typical reason users of data run into problems with reference data is because they have not been managed by a sophisticated tool.
+The typical reason users of data run into problems with reference data is that they have not been managed by a sophisticated tool.
 Instead, it was built and maintained in programs, such as Excel, which are not fit for purpose.

 This is why reference data should never be managed in spreadsheets.